Georges Blondel

 Georges Blondel (8 March 1856 – 31 July 1948) was a French historian, specialising in the history of Germany and Austria before 1914.
 Born in 1856 in Dijon, France, Blondel received his doctorate in 1881 and in 1894 was named professor of letters at Lille University.
 He died in 1948 in Paris.
 After receiving his doctorate in 1881 and the rank of agrégé (highest teaching degree) in 1883, he was appointed to a chair of law at Lyon in 1884 and 10 years later was named professor of letters at Lille.
 He later taught at the École des Hautes Études Commerciales and the Collège de France in Paris.

+Biography

+Hippolyte Marie Georges Blondel was born on March 8, 1856, in Dijon.
+He was the brother of the philosopher Maurice Blondel.
+A classmate of Hubert Lyautey at the high school in Dijon, he went on to study law and was awarded a doctorate in law from the University of Dijon in 1881.
+He then passed the Agrégation d'histoire.